Influenza (The Flu)

 - tiredness or extreme exhaustion

-In the elderly, fever may be absent and the only signs of flu may be:
+In the elderly, fever may be absent and the only signs and symptoms of flu may be:

 - shortness of breath

 |Symptoms||Flu ||Cold |

 |Runny nose or nasal congestion |

 Temperatures between 38 °C and 40 °C Sudden onset

 |Nausea and vomiting||Common in children|

 Often accompanied by diarrhoea and abdominal pain in children

 Children are more likely to have gastrointestinal symptoms (nausea, vomiting and diarrhoea).

 Generally, flu is managed by: